psu13/mutable-hakyll/posts/i-am-malenia-blade-of-miquella.md

 it fun.
 And, it really rides an almost perfect satisfaction curve as it progresses from looking completely impossible (Waterfowl Dance!?!?!?), to randomly deadly, to sort of controllable as you understand it better and better.
-You will never be happier and sadder at the same time to finally beat a fight in a video game than when you beat first this one.
+You will never be happier and sadder at the same time to finally win a fight in a video game than when you first beat this one.
 I wonder whether they built this fight first, and then put the rest of the game around it.
 None of the other late bosses in _Elden Ring_ are even half as interesting, so I like to think that this was the case.
 So of course in true FromSoft fashion they trolled